yasirkula/UnityIngameDebugConsole/README.md

 ![popup](https://yasirkula.files.wordpress.com/2016/06/ingamedebugconsolepopuppng.png)

+Console window is optimized using a customized recycled list view that calls Instantiate and Destroy functions sparingly.

 ### B. HOW TO

 Simply drag & drop **DebugLogCanvas** prefab to the first scene of the game.
 If you don't need the console on every scene, you can deselect the *Singleton* property of the canvas so that it will be destroyed when scene changes.